Breast Reconstruction Testimonial: Sandra

 Approximately ten days after the bilateral mastectomy, my drains were removed, which was somewhat painful.
 I had about seven to ten days of discomfort in the drain area.

-Three weeks after the first surgery, I was advised to start using the BRAVA expansion device.
-The use of the BRAVA expander does require personal sacrifice.
+Three weeks after the first surgery, I was advised to start using the EVE expansion device.
+The use of the EVE expander does require personal sacrifice.
 It's bulky and uncomfortable but does not hurt.
 As a patient, you have to be ready to place portions of your life on hold.

-By the end of March 2012, I commenced using the BRAVA equipment for 10 hours a day.
-My next procedure was approximately six weeks after starting the BRAVA, which would be around mid-May.
+By the end of March 2012, I commenced using the EVE equipment for 10 hours a day.
+My next procedure was approximately six weeks after starting the EVE, which would be around mid-May.

 The fat was taken from the rear of my legs and then transferred to my breasts in an outpatient procedure.
 Dr. Khouri removed some of the indentation from my left breast, filling up the area of the fold on the lower part of the breast.
 Additionally, the fat transferred to the right breast contributed to an expanded size of the breast and diminished the scar.